Shedding Light on Dark Matter at the LHC with Machine Learning: Collider Analysis

 As described in the previous section, the proposed signal has contributions from two different processes, depicted in Figure~\ref{fig:feynman-diagram}.
 The first channel involves the production of the lightest chargino, $\tilde\chi_1^{\pm}$, and the second-lightest neutralino, $\tilde\chi_2^0$, (both being higgsino-like), in addition to a highly energetic ISR jet, which recoils against the pair system.
 In the second channel, $\tilde\chi_1^{\pm}$ is produced in conjunction with the third-lightest neutralino, $\tilde\chi_3^0$ (also higgsino-like), that decays subsequently in the second-lightest neutralino $\tilde\chi_2^0$ and a soft photon, $\tilde\chi_3^0 \to \tilde\chi_2^0 + \gamma$.
 In both processes, the chargino \( \tilde\chi_1^{\pm} \) decays into the lightest neutralino $\tilde\chi_1^0$ (which is predominantly singlino-like) along with a lepton and a neutrino via an off-shell \( W \) boson, \( \tilde\chi_1^{\pm} \to \tilde\chi_1^0 \ell \nu_\ell \).
 The off-shell nature of the \( W \) boson arises due to the compressed mass spectrum, which prevents the on-shell production of the \( W \) mediator.
 Simultaneously, the second-lightest neutralino undergoes a radiative decay into the lightest neutralino and a photon, \( \tilde\chi_2^0 \to \tilde\chi_1^0 + \gamma \).
 Accordingly, the studied LHC signatures are described by:

 For event simulation, samples were produced using {\sc MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca}, at leading order (LO) in QCD.
 The parton distribution functions were taken from the NNPDF2.3 LO set~\cite{Ball:2012cx}, and simulations were performed for proton-proton collisions at a center-of-mass energy of 14~TeV.
 Parton shower evolution and hadronization were carried out with {\sc Pythia8}~\cite{Sjostrand:2014zea,Sjostrand:2007gs}, while detector effects were approximated using the {\sc Delphes} fast simulation package~\cite{deFavereau:2013fsa}, employing the default ATLAS detector configuration~\footnote{Results are expected to be equally valid for CMS, as no detector-specific features significantly affect the signal topology or analysis strategy.}.
+Since our signal requires a hard ISR jet, all relevant background samples were generated including additional jets in the matrix element.~Matrix-element~partons~were matched to the {\sc Pythia8} parton shower using the MLM matching scheme as implemented in {\sc MadGraph5\_aMC@NLO}, with $xqcut = 30$ GeV, in order to avoid~double~counting~of~hard~radiation.

 For signal events, we used for generation the UFO~\cite{Darme:2023jdn} implementation of the NMSSM model~\cite{Christensen:2008py,Duhr:2011se}.
 Spin correlations in the chargino decays $\tilde\chi_1^\pm \to \tilde\chi_1^0 \, \ell^\pm \,\nu_{\ell}$ ($\ell=e, \mu$) were accounted for via the decay chain functionality in {\sc MadGraph5\_aMC@NLO}.
 The simulated mass points span the range $m_{\tilde\chi_2^{0}}\in [150,290]$~GeV, with $m_{\tilde\chi_2^0} - m_{\tilde\chi_1^0} \in [3, 30]$ GeV (all benchmark points are summarized in Tables~\ref{table:bps2} and~\ref{table:bps3} of the Appendix~\ref{sec:BPs}).